25 Things to Get Rid of in Your Fifties

 Empty wine bottles

-These are not decorative candle holders or wine rack fillers if you can't seem to keep wine in the house.
+They should also not serve as wine rack fillers if you can't seem to keep wine in the house.
 Recycle them.

 Expired Sunscreen